jluttine/NiDE/README.md

 course, you can also use your local check-out of the repository and import from that path instead of GitHub.

-Note that it is possible to only either import `configuration.nix` but not use `packages.nix` or vice versa depending on what you want.
-Personally, I import `configuration.nix` to get enable configurations that cannot be done by the user in the home directory, but I don't add `packages.nix` to `systemPackages` because I want to maintain those packages in the home directory as described in the previous section.
+Note that it is not mandatory to install the packages system wide: set `installPackages = false;` to disable.
+Personally, I import `configuration.nix` to enable configurations that cannot be done by the user in the home directory, but I disable `installPackages` because I want to maintain those packages in the home directory as described in the previous section.

 ### Ubuntu and others